VPAC/rsa/doc/MANUAL_INSTALL.md

 	$ sudo yum groupinstall "Development Tools"
 	$ sudo yum install swig ant

-**Note:** *ant* may depend on a old version of Java; in this case, it will install the other version, but should not replace Java 1.7.

 ##### Installing driver dependencies

 Core reprojection capabilities of gdal rely on the Proj4 project.
-As specified above, we also require netCDF and HDF5 software to be installed to use the netCDF driver via GDAL.
-You are free to install other GDAL driver software for image conversion, this is the core list needed currently though.

 Debian/Ubuntu: